 Total game-changer.
 I used to hate reaching my hand in the blender to scrub every little crevice with a dish rag.
 Messy blender, no more!
 Giving warm soapy water a whirl gets all of the food particles or smoothie out so all you have to do is rinse and wipe dry.

 Use a fork to hold up tacos while you assemble them.

-Use ketchup as a replacement for tomato paste (if you're like me and never have it on hand).
+Use ketchup as a replacement for tomato paste.

+If you're like me and never have it on hand of course!
 Am I the only one that hates buying tomato paste?
 I know you can freeze what you don't use, but I just never remember to do that.
-Ketchup works well in a pinch!
+Ketchup works well in a pinch.

 Use a glass to help you slice a mango.

-Shake hard-boiled eggs in a sauce pan to make them easier to peel (shout-out to Ashley for this one!).
+Shake hard-boiled eggs in the sauce pan to make them easier to peel.

 Let's be honest, peeling hard-boiled eggs is the worst.
 One trick that I recently learned is leaving them in the saucepan with just a little bit of cold water, holding the lid on and then giving it a couple of big shakes.
 Each egg cracks just enough for easy peeling.

 I have always loved fresh chives for finishing a dish with a pop of green or making scrambled eggs feel gourmet (many restaurants will serve scrambled eggs with chives to jazz them up).
 However as many amateur cooks can agree, buying fresh herbs often means a lot of waste since it can be hard to use them up before they go bad.
 Dehydrated chives are just as good as the fresh ones and "come to life" once added to something warm.
 It really doesn't get much easier.
 Find them in the produce section or spice aisle.

 Use a waffle iron as a makeshift panini-maker.